-In the previous sections, you used mysql interactively to enter queries and view the results.
+In the previous sections, you used mysql interactively to enter statements and view the results.
 You can also run mysql in batch mode.
-To do this, put the commands you want to run in a file, then tell mysql to read its input from the file:
+To do this, put the statements you want to run in a file, then tell mysql to read its input from the file:

 If you are running mysql under Windows and have some special characters in the file that cause problems, you can do this: